 “It’s amazing where the paranoid mind can take you” – Bill Ayers.

-What began as a project rooted in paranoia that my basement would flood evolved first into a lunch-and-learn I hosted for Cardinal Peak employees.
-During my initial presentation, I focused on Amazon Web Services’ “internet of things” services and how I created “SumPy,” an AWS IoT-driven sump pump monitor and alert system.
+What began as a project rooted in paranoia that my basement would flood initially evolved into a lunch-and-learn I hosted for Cardinal Peak employees.
+During my initial presentation, I focused on Amazon Web Services’ “internet of things” (AWS IoT) services and how I created “SumPy,” an AWS IoT-driven sump pump monitor and alert system.
 Now, due to the session’s success and the community’s collective desire to delve deeper into those and similar topics, Cardinal Peak is organizing an ongoing series of classes that will be open to the public.

 Ever-Growing Internet of Things